lorforlinux/docs.beagleboard.io/boards/beaglebone/ai-64/02-quick-start.rst

          USB Connection to the Board

-      1. Connect the USB-A end of the cable to your PC or laptop USB port as shown in the :ref:`usb-a-connect-figure` below.
+      2. Connect the USB-A end of the cable to your PC or laptop USB port as shown in the figure below.

       .. figure:: media/ch03/usb-a-connection.*
          :width: 740px